microsoft/Mastering-the-Marketplace/docs/vm/Labs/lab3-generalize-and-capture-image/lab3.a-generalize-and-capture-windows-image/index.md

 1. When asked for credentials, make sure to input the username and password you created for the VM.
 1. Accept the certificate and click **Yes** when prompted.
 1. Voila!
 You are now inside the VM.

-> At this point we want to ensure that the VM doesn't have any pending updates.
+1. Ensure that the VM doesn't have any pending updates.
 Search for **Check for Updates** and install any updates if there are any pending.

 ### Generalize the Virtual Machine